Hello and welcome to Milford Nursery!

 As we have so many wonderful children, there are often times when more children deserve a reward.
 We also have a “Friday Box” for those children to choose from, filled with treats such as small toys.
 The child can take their treat home and tell their families what they have done to deserve a “dip in the Friday Box”.

-This year, the Academy’s main school improvement priority is Reading.
+One of the Academy’s main school improvement priorities is Reading.
 In our Nursery we want to give the children the best possible start to achieve well in this area.
 From day one, we work with children on listening skills and our regular phonics sessions concentrate on listening to and differentiating between sounds, making our own sounds and thinking about how sounds fit together.

 Whilst the children are at Nursery they are immersed in stories, books and rhymes.
 Each topic has 2 or 3 stories, which the children get to know extremely well over 2 or 3 weeks.
 They are also introduced to age appropriate information books connected to the theme.
 Many activities around the nursery are connected to the story and the children will always have different opportunities to retell the story in their own way.

 Whilst the children are at home we encourage parents to share stories with their children.
 Our Rainbow Reading system supports this and many children enjoy filling in their booklets with their parents.

 Our older children will tell you about their “Zippy Bags” in nursery.
 The zippy bags consist of a story book or non fiction picture book along with a toy, game or other interesting items to support the book in a clear, strong wallet.
 The children choose their own zippy bag to take home and share with an adult.
 It is important for the system to work well that the zippy bags are returned and changed on a regular basis.

 We change our topic every half term and try to include the interests of the children, as well as current themes such as festivals, seasons and cultural events.
 A newsletter will be sent home at the beginning of every half term to inform families what we will be doing, including any special activities.